 ALM tool’s functionality includes managing requirements in an efficient and effective way.
 Few of the ALM tools in the market also have support for use cases as a subset of the requirement definition process.

-This helps the team in managing their requirements efficiently while keeping a track of scenarios associated.
+This helps the team manage their requirements efficiently while keeping track of associated scenarios.

 It also includes a planning and estimation phase wherein the whole project is planned out.
-ALM tool is designed to adapt any SDLC methodology viz.
+The ALM tool is designed to adapt to any SDLC methodology, viz.
 Waterfall, Scrum, or Agile development technique.

 Source code management is an essential requirement in product lifecycle management.
 It helps in keeping the working copies of the code, which are then distributed in different groups within a team.

-The different groups being, development teams, testers, and support teams.
+The different groups are development teams, testers, and support teams.
 Integrated source code management is a really useful functionality provided by the ALM tools.